This isn’t our first set of shop drawings. We’ve been partnering with timber frame-curious architects for 19+ years.

 See those backward-pointing arrows in the process sketch above?
 When we find a problem, we take a step back and fix it.
 Only once we’ve confirmed your design will work structurally and we’ve gotten your approval, do we move forward in the process.

-Over the last 19+ years, we’ve taken on a number of non-structural timber framing projects.
+Over the last 20+ years, we’ve built a lot of non-structural timber framing projects.
 But here’s the thing: you might not guess that our decorative timber framing is non-weight-bearing.

 That’s because we work from the belief that timber framing only looks right if it appears structural.
 Read our musings on decorative vs. structural timber framing and decide which is right for your design.